 While some blockchains are notoriously slow, others are tailored to financial markets and can process transactions at dazzling speeds.
 Furthermore, by using smart contracts, security tokens can automate the need for time-consuming tasks that normally require middlemen.

 As mentioned, smart contracts can help eliminate menial tasks which slow things down.
-Better yet, they can be pre-programmed to deal with much of the legal requirements of securities, such as allowing for KYC, AML, regulatory requirements, legal interpretation and be programmed into the token, meaning only those who are allowed to use the security will be able to trade it.
+Better yet, they can be pre-programmed to deal with many of the legal requirements of securities, such as allowing for KYC, AML, regulatory requirements, legal interpretation and be programmed into the token, meaning only those who are allowed to use the security will be able to trade it.

 Part of the blockchain revolution has been opening up financial markets to those who otherwise would not be able to participate.
 As a result, capital is able to flow in from places and people that it previously couldn’t.
 Furthermore, digital asset markets operate 24/7 and aren’t constrained by trading hours.
 The result is a more active and liquid market for securities and assets.

-Security tokens enable fractional ownership of assets that would have previously only belonged to one person or organisation.
+Security tokens enable fractional ownership of assets that would have previously only belonged to one person or organization.
 For example, valuable art can be owned by multiples parties, real estate can be divided among thousands and even rare artefacts and precious rainforest can be safeguarded by the public.
 Fractional ownership also increases the liquidity of an asset, which is a valuable metric for traders.

 It’s known that there is an 80–100 billion dollar inefficiency in the way that securities are traded today – Securitize CEO Carlos Domingo on why security tokens are better than legacy systems